candraw/popcat-autoclick/README.md

 # popcat-autoclick
 Automation click program for **popcat.click** site.
-This program will click automatically repeatedly, so you don't need to be tired anymore to press the cat.
+This program will click the cat automatically, so you don't need to be tired anymore to press the cat.
-Just run it and let this app work.
+Just run it and let this program work.

 made with python and selenium.